nickbar01234/vt-git-workshop/GitReference.md

 ![Git workflow](https://git-scm.com/book/en/v2/images/areas.png)

 - In Git, we refer to a project as a **repository**.
-- At a given time, you will checkout a **snapshot** (version) of the project and modify / create files.
+- At a given time, you will checkout a **snapshot** (version) of the project and modify / create / delete files.
 - Once you're happy with the changes, you will place the files into the **staging area**.
 - Finally, you will commit and take a snapshot of the project!